Did You Ever Wonder How Long Do Copper Water Lines Last?

 How long do copper water lines last?
 Electrolysis changes the answer to that question!

-Tree Roots
+1.Tree Roots

-The single most common threat to your water main is tree roots from the yard and nearby planted landscaping.
+One potemital threat to your water main is tree roots from the yard and nearby planted landscaping.
 When a tree grows, its roots spread underground any direction there is nutritious soil and moisture.
 While the roots grow slowly, they are extremely strong when they grow.
 If you have trees planted within 10 feet of your water main, then the main may be in danger as those roots grow.
 The roots will push and push until they break into the main or pipes nearby.

-Electrolysis is what happens when your copper pipes are exposed to an electric current.
-Even wrapped in conduits, the static created by a bundle of cables or direct exposure to even one exposed cable causes a chemical reaction in the copper.
 Electrolysis is a type of corrosion called galvanic action.
 Over time, you can see that copper pipe turns green and wears thin where it is exposed to a stray direct current.
 This can cause your copper water main or nearby pipes to break long before their predicted lifespan.

 Galvanic action can also occur commonly when pipes of two different metals are connected.
 The mild electric charge created between the two types of metal can cause one or both to corrode.
+It is also increasingly accepted that modern sold-state appliances are a cause of pipe electrolysis.

-Hard Water
+3. Hard Water

 Hard water causes pinhole leaks in copper pipe, especially your large water main piece.